JeremyMoeglich/Python-Cmd-Screen/README.md

 # List-Screen

-A package to manage input and output
+A package to manage input and output to the command line

-this readme is not finished
+## Examples